Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \subsection{Parents' Perceptions of Children's S\&P Risks in VR (RQ1)}

 Due to our interview study's small sample size in qualitative nature and our goal to highlight emerging insights as opposed to generalizability, we adopt a reporting method from a similar interview-based S\&P study ~\cite{emami2019exploring} and use their frequency terminology throughout the remainder of the paper.
-Instead of using exact numbers of participants, we use ``none'' (0\%), ``a few'' (0\%-25\%), ``some'' (25\%-45\%), ``about half'' (45\%-55\%), ``most'' (55\%-75\%), ``almost all'' (75\%-100\%), and ``all'' (100\%), when appropriate.
+Instead of using exact numbers of participants, we use ``none'' (0\%), ``a few'' (1\%-24\%), ``some'' (25\%-44\%), ``about half'' (45\%-54\%), ``most'' (55\%-74\%), ``almost all'' (75\%-99\%), and ``all'' (100\%), when appropriate.

-In response to RQ1, our findings highlight: (1) Parents generally lacked S\&P awareness in VR, largely due to the belief that VR is still in nascent development and therefore risks are a ``future thing.''
-(2) S\&P risks were regarded as \textit{potential risks}, whereas the influence of VR on children's physical health was defined as \textit{real-life} risks by parents.
-(3) Among the identified S\&P risks, parents generally had greater concerns in social interaction contexts than data surveillance by companies.
-Although they could still name a few risks from VR companies, they generally discarded such concerns in practice.
+In response to RQ1, our findings highlight: (1) Parents generally lack S\&P awareness in VR, largely due to the belief that VR is still in nascent development and therefore risks are a ``future thing.''
+(2) S\&P risks are regarded as \textit{potential risks}, whereas the influence of VR on children's physical health is defined as \textit{real-life} risks by parents.
+(3) Among the identified S\&P risks, parents generally have greater concerns in social interaction contexts than data surveillance by companies.
+Although they can name a few risks from VR companies, they generally discard such concerns in practice.